 3) What are the names of a few successful clients who have made money?
 Where can they be found on the internet?

-4) How can they promote your invention without an in-depth patent search and a legal opinion of patentability?
-What if the same exact idea has already been patented?
+4) What happens if the same exact idea has already been patented?
 What if the same exact idea is already in a “patent-pending” status?

-5) How many prototypes has the company built in order to improve and promote the inventions they represent?
+5) How many prototypes has the company built in order to improve the inventions they represent?

-6) If the invention company promotes inventions at trade shows – how are your patent rights protected?
+6) When the invention company promotes your invention at a trade show – how are your patent rights protected?
 (They’ll tell you that manufacturers sign confidential agreements that prohibit them from stealing your idea – not true.)

-9) Have there been any lawsuits against the invention company for misrepresentations, fraud or wrongdoing?
-If so, how much money did the invention company pay to settle these claims? and to whom were the payments made?
+9) How many lawsuits have been filed against the invention company for misrepresentations, fraud or wrongdoing?
+If so, how much money did the invention company pay to settle these claims?

 10) Has the invention company changed its name or started a new company over the last 20 years?
 What were the names of these former companies and were they investigated or prosecuted by State or Federal agencies?

-After a while, you’ll realize that you’ll never receive any specific answers in writing to the questions above.
+Soon you’ll realize – you’ll never receive specific or truthful answers in writing to the questions above.
 Hopefully, at that point, you’ll forget about working with any fee-based invention-scam.

 Question: How can I get my money back if I’ve already paid an invention marketing company?

-Be determined and persevere: Next, threaten to send a written complaint to: The Federal Trade Commission, The Attorney General (AG) in your State, the AG in the State where the company is located, your (2) Senators offices, Yelp, RipoffReports.com, Google Reviews and The Better Business Bureau.
+Be determined and persevere: Next, threaten to send a written complaint to: The Federal Trade Commission (FTC), The Attorney General (AG) in your State, the AG in the State where the company is located, your (2) Senators offices, Yelp, RipoffReports.com, Google Reviews and The Better Business Bureau.

 At this point, the person you’ve been speaking to at the invention company will be concerned.
 She’ll tell you that she doesn’t have the authority to offer you a refund and will need to call you back.
 Then, a few days later you’ll receive a phone call, and she’ll try offering you: 1) extra services, 2) a better type of patent, or 3) an extension of your contract.